10/14/2020 Backcountry Dress Code - Clothing for Efficient Ski Touring

 Race garments are also designed to integrate well with other speed-minded gear.
 For instance, pant bottom cut outs allow the user to quickly toggle with buckles and ski-walk mechanisms.
 Similarly, to keep snow at bay, stirrups loop around the underside of your boot while tops and bottoms will connect to make a seal.
 This last feature also has the added benefit of preventing “plumber’s crack.”

 Because it is assumed that the wearer will be constantly moving, there are some inevitabilities with this category of clothing.
 First, the use of thinner fabrics inherently means a colder garment that won’t reward standing around for extended periods of time, nor will it prove to be as durable during “brushy exits.”
 Second, since race garments are optimized to be used with race boots, they may not be the most appropriate if you wish to use them with anything from the touring or beef boot families.
 If you exclusively use race boots, and value speed and efficiency above all else, this category will serve you well.
+Learn even more about race suits here.

 Speed Touring Clothing